wunderdogsw/w2/README.md

 * `yarn`
 * `yarn dev` or `yarn dev --open` to magically open in browser
 * Go to [localhost:1234](http://localhost:1234)
+* Share your local dev environment for someone else using `yarn share-local` and copy the Forwarding url http://XXXXXXXX.eu.ngrok.io for sharing

 ### Contributing

 Make a pull request.
-Add @thatsprettyfaroutman or @niutski as a reviewer.
+Add @tsuikkis as a reviewer.
 In case you made visual changes, show them to Addu.
 Additional info @ [wunderwiki](https://wunderdog.atlassian.net/wiki/spaces/WD/pages/265781254/www.wunder.dog+-+our+new+interwebs)